Online Concurrent Multi-Robot Coverage Path Planning: Evaluation

 \subsection{Results and Analysis}

-We show the experimental results in Table \ref{tab:experimental_results}, where we list the workspaces in increasing order of \textit{the number of obstacle-free cells} ($|W_{free}|$) for each type of robot. \shortversion { For clarity, we do not show \textit{standard deviations} (available in \cite{DBLP:conf/arxiv/MitraS24}). }
+We show the experimental results in Table \ref{tab:experimental_results}, where we list the workspaces in increasing order of \textit{the number of obstacle-free cells} ($|W_{free}|$) for each type of robot. \shortversion { For clarity, we do not show \textit{standard deviations} (available in the longer version of this paper~\cite{DBLP:conf/arxiv/MitraS24}). }